 Founder & Chief Creative Officer

-She has successfully strengthened operations, placed quality talent, and documented impact for emerging leaders, artists, performing arts administrators, college administrators, grantmakers, and government officials.
+Her efforts have successfully strengthened operations, placed quality talent, and documented impact for emerging leaders, artists, performing arts administrators, college administrators, grantmakers, and government officials.
 She’s led multi-million-dollar change efforts that have directly informed policy, grantmaking, and strategic partnerships.
-She’s been afforded the opportunity to plan and shape vision with many of the organizations that positively contribute to making the arts and education accessible to all including but not limited to the U.S. Department of Education, Association of Performing Arts Professionals, Dance/USA, Step Afrika!, WolfBrown, Massachusetts Cultural Council, New York Community Trust, The Heinz Endowments, DataArts, MetLife Foundation, Capitol Jazz Productions, National Arts Strategies, Doris Duke Charitable Foundation, the John F. Kennedy Center for the Performing Arts and Booz Allen Hamilton.
+She’s been afforded the opportunity to plan and shape vision with many of the organizations that positively contribute to making the arts and education accessible to communities including but not limited to the U.S. Department of Education, Association of Performing Arts Professionals, Dance/USA, Dance/NYC, Step Afrika!, WolfBrown, Massachusetts Cultural Council, New York Community Trust, The Heinz Endowments, DataArts, MetLife Foundation, Capitol Jazz Productions, National Arts Strategies, Doris Duke Charitable Foundation, the John F. Kennedy Center for the Performing Arts and Booz Allen Hamilton.

-Alison holds a Bachelor of Arts in Sociology from Hampton University and a Masters of Arts in Educational Leadership from American University.
+Alison holds a Bachelor of Arts in Sociology from Hampton University and a Master of Arts in Educational Leadership from American University.

 When Alison’s not advocating for the arts and her community, she’s spending time with her nephew, listening to music, or dancing to one of her favorite Stevie Wonder songs.